psahalot/_ib/README.md

 == Getting Started ==
 ---------------------

-If you want to keep it simple, head over to http://underscores.me and generate your `_ib` based theme from there.
-You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

-If you want to set things up manually, download `_ib` from github.
+If you want to set things up, download `_ib` from github.
 The first thing you want to do is copy the `_ib` directory and change the name to something else - Like, say, `megatherium` - then you'll need to do a three-step find and replace on the name in all the templates.

 1. Search for `'_ib'` (inside single quotations) to capture the text domain.
 2. Search for `_ib_` to capture all the function names.